 From May 2018, the EU GDPR will replace the 1995 Directive.
-It will place far greater demands on FM organisations, regarding the management and security of personal data.
+It will place far greater demands on Facilities Management organisations, regarding the management and security of personal data.
 Crucially, the penalties for non-compliance will range in severity, with fines increasing in percentage for continual ‘failure to comply’.
 Regardless of how high the financial penalties could be, the challenge for FM organisations to prepare for GDPR remains significant, so, it makes sense to prepare your business properly.

 Start now, and you’ll thank yourself later.

 To help you, here are five areas to consider on your journey to GDPR compliance as an Facilities Management provider:

 1 Involve, prepare and train your people

 To execute change successfully you require teamwork.
 Especially when those changes need to happen quickly.
 Whilst Facilities Management workers are scattered across a variety of locations and roles, it’s important to try and help them understand why things are changing, as well as what they need to do to make it happen.